Azure/Spark-Operationalization-On-Azure/README.md

 The supplied Jupyter notebooks run the services on your DSVM.

-To run a batch job in a production scenario (not on the DSVM), you need to set up an HDI cluster.
-To setup the HDI cluster, run the following command

-...
-HDI provisioning command

 #### Sign in to the Jupyter server

 Jupyter is running on the DSVM at https://&lt;machine-ip-address&gt;:8000.
 Open Jupyter in a browser and sign in.
 The user name and password are the those that you configured for the DSVM.
 Note that you will receive a certificate warning that you can safely click through.